Jerome Kagan, Professor Of Psychology: Research On Children, Temperament, And ADHD

 Who was Jerome Kagan?

 Jerome Kagan, born in 1929, was a renowned psychologist and researcher.
 Before becoming one of the foremost pioneers of the field of developmental psychology, Kagan studied psychology at Rutgers University.
 After receiving his B.S., he went on to Yale for his Ph.D.
 Following a brief teaching stint at Ohio State University, he was drafted into the Army during the Korean War.
-While in the Army, Kagan performed research at a West Point hospital.
+While in the Army, Kagan performed research at a West Point army hospital.
 After this, he was invited to work at the Fels Research Institute, where he conducted some of his most important research in child development.

-Kagan as an author
+Kagan as an author and professor of psychology

 Beginning in 1962 with Birth to Maturity, Kagan authored and co-authored many books and papers based on his studies and clinical experience with children.
 One of his most influential books is The Nature of the Child, published in 1984, in which he challenged current understandings of determinism in child psychology.